The Texas Legislature Online posts the Texas Constitution, statutory code, bills, etc.

 Texas session laws are published in Vernon's Texas Session Law Service (West).
 Texas session laws from 1846 to 1921 are posted as part of Gammel's The Laws of Texas by the University of North Texas Library.
 The HeinOnline session law collection has Texas session laws from 1824 to about a year back.

-Businesses: You can look up business registrations and retrieve filings through SOS Direct.
-You can look up a company's franchise tax account status using the Taxable Entity Search.
+Businesses: For a few dollars, you can look up business registrations and retrieve filings through SOS Direct.
+For free you can look up a company's address, registered agent and franchise tax account status using the Taxable Entity Search.
 The SOS Direct database covers: